Getting started with Uptrace

 DSN

 Uptrace DSN (Data Source Name) is a connection string that is used to connect and send data to an Uptrace backend.
-It contains an address (host:port) and a secret token that grants write access to a project.
+It contains a backend address (host:port) and a secret token that grants access to a project.

 • http tells the client to disable TLS.
 Use https to enable TLS.

 • localhost:14317 is an address of the Uptrace backend.
-The cloud version always uses the uptrace.dev address without a port.
+The cloud version always uses the api.uptrace.dev address without a port.

 • project1_secret_token is a secret token that is used for authentication.

-You can always find your project DSN on the project settings page or by clicking on the Help icon:
+You can find your project DSN on the Project Settings page:

 Resource attributes

-Resource attributes are key-value pairs that provide metadata about the entity being monitored, such as a service, process, or container.
-They help identifying the resource and provide additional information that can be used for filtering and grouping telemetry data.
+Resource attributes are key-value pairs that provide metadata about the monitored entity, such as a service, process, or container.
+They help identify the resource and provide additional information that can be used to filter and group telemetry data.

 AttributeComment